TalwalkarLab/leaf/README.md

-# Leaf: A Benchmark for Federated Settings
+# LEAF: A Benchmark for Federated Settings

 ## Resources